fercook/SciViz/README.md

-Here are some of the scripts and instructions for conversion of various data formats that we use at the Barcelona Supercomputing Center Scientific Visualization group
+Here are some of the scripts and instructions for conversion of various data formats that we use at the Barcelona Supercomputing Center Scientific Visualization Group (http://goo.gl/S04WUk)

 The folders are organized into what type of data you want to create (Voxels, particles, geometries, etc) Inside each folder there are subfolders for the target program or original data format.